Open In Colab Open in Kaggle

 content_review(f"{feedback_prefix}_Code_Exercise_3.1")

-The vision transformer acts much like a conventional encoder transformer in sequence-to-sequence tasks: it maps the input sequence to a hidden representation, the image tokens.
-This hidden representation is then attended during decoding using cross-attention.
+The vision transformer acts much like a conventional encoder transformer in sequence-to-sequence tasks: it maps the input sequence to a hidden (latent) representation, the image tokens.
+This hidden representation is then attended to during the decoding step in the using cross-attention layers.

 Submit your feedback#